 Step 3: Picking

-Once the order is placed, the processing starts.
-Picking is the first step to prepare the order for proper shipping.
-If inventory management is used, picking it done electronically.
-If manually, a paper picking list is used, including the quantity ordered and where each item is located.
+After an order is placed, the picking process begins.
+Picking involves gathering the items from the inventory to prepare them for shipping.
+When utilizing inventory management systems, this process is done electronically.
+Alternatively, a paper picking list can be used, including the ordered quantity and item locations.

 Step 4: Packing

-Packing is the process of wrapping all items.
-This step ensures that these items are protected in transit.
-It is critical to use the right packing materials based on the item type being ordered.
-These materials often include air-fill, bubble wrap, packing tape, poly bags, bubble mailers, and boxes.
+Packing is a crucial step in ensuring that items are adequately protected during transit.
+The process involves securely wrapping each item, using appropriate packing materials based on the type of product being shipped.
+Common packing materials include air-fill, bubble wrap, packing tape, poly bags, bubble mailers, and boxes.

 Step 5: Shipping